anishathalye/lumen/README.md

 ## Notes

-- Lumen isn't supposed to work with auto brightness enabled, so be sure to disable the "automatically adjust brightness as ambient light changes" feature in System Preferences.
+- Lumen isn't supposed to work with auto brightness enabled, so be sure to disable the "Automatically adjust brightness" feature in System Preferences.
   Lumen also isn't compatible with f.lux or Night Shift, so it may not work properly while you are using those.
-- Lumen does not natively support external monitors.
+- Lumen does not currently include native support for external monitors.
 If you want to control the brightness of an external monitor with Lumen, you can use [Lunar] to [sync your external monitor's brightness with your laptop screen](https://github.com/anishathalye/lumen/issues/6#issuecomment-900464865).

 ## Contributing